-The six (6) types of collateral for a business loan include equipment, real estate, inventory, receivables, personal guaranty, and business liens.
+The six (6) types of collateral for a business loan include:

-- Real estate: Real Estate is an effective form of collateral as land is a relatively stable and easily valuated commodity.
+Real Estate is an effective form of collateral as land is a relatively stable and easily evaluated commodity.

-- Personal Guarantee: A personal guaranty is a written promise from a business owner that they will take personal responsibility for paying back the loan if the business fails to.
+A personal guarantee is a written promise from a business owner that they will take personal responsibility for paying back the loan if the business fails to.
 Since it is unsecured, the guaranty is not linked to any specific asset, but the lender does have the right to go after the guarantor’s personal assets if needs are.
 This is usually an additional requirement on top of other collateral.